Shogunkayo/PES_Notes/Computer Networks/204-Web Cache.md

 - The copy of an object residing in the cache may become stale => the object housed in the web serer may have been modified since the copy was cached at the client
 - An HTTP request message is called conditional GET message if
 	- the request message uses the GET method
-	- the request message includes an `IF-Modified-Since:` header line
+	- the request message includes an `If-Modified-Since:` header line

 1. On behalf of a requesting browser, a proxy cache sends a request message to a web server
 ```